luetkemj/luetkemj.github.io/README.md

 - [ ] ~~sprinkles should go away on print~~
 - [X] about and contact layout css
 - [x] syntax highlighting
-- [ ] misc post formatting
+- [x] misc post formatting
 - [ ] make home page mobile friendly

 ### content

-- [ ] images on posts are broken or missing
+- [x] images in posts are broken or missing
+- [ ] illustrations are missing from early posts

 ### features